 The survey was made available in hard copy at Town Hall, the Apple Valley Library as well as in electronic format via Survey Monkey on the Town's website and promoted via social media.
-The survey was available in English and Spanish, as recommended in the Town's CPP.
+The survey was available in English and in Spanish, as recommended in our Citizen Participation Plan.